DGVeLab/StepperTunePro/README.md

 ### 📘 User Manual

-Italian and English documentation is available for StepperTune.
+Italian and English documentation is available for StepperTune Professional.

 The manuals cover: